-- Investigating companies who are in breach of competition law.
-See details of current and past investigations.
+- Investigating companies who are in breach of competition law

-The Competition Act 1998 prohibits any agreement, business practice or conduct which has, or could have, a damaging effect on competition in the United Kingdom.
+The Competition Act 1998 prohibits any agreement, business practice or conduct which has, or could have, a damaging effect on competition in the UK.

 Reports from consumers and businesses about anti-competitive behaviour or problems in markets are vital in helping the ORR to ensure that the rail market is competitive and fair.

 ORR can undertake market reviews and formal market studies under the Enterprise Act 2002.
 These are used to examine why particular markets may not be working well.